 Staking with a wallet is a good alternative.
 It is only a little more complex than staking via a crypto exchange, although some wallets are more intuitive than others.
 There are two additional steps to staking on a wallet that can make it a bit more overwhelming to newcomers.
 Firstly, the individual will need a solid grasp of how to transfer cryptocurrency.
 Additionally, they will be required to select a validator.

 Choosing a validator can be a bit intimidating.
-If going down this route, ensure that the validator has never had any slashing offenses, has high uptime, low commission and a high number of crypto already staked.
+If going down this route, ensure that the validator has never had any slashing offences, has high uptime, low commission and a high number of crypto already staked.
 Also, certain wallets are integrated with blockchains to allow direct staking.
 The advantage of directly staking on a network will vary, but it is generally a requirement for voting on relevant governance proposals.
-Examples of the best crypto wallets that support staking include Trustwallet, Exodus wallet, Guarda wallet and Ledger Nano X.
+Examples of some of the best crypto wallets that support staking include Trustwallet, Exodus wallet, Guarda wallet and Ledger Nano X.

 1. Compare staking platforms and wallets

 For individuals to begin staking crypto, one of ways is to use the same exchange they purchased their assets with assuming it supports staking.
 They will be comfortable with the exchange’s design and likely already have performed due diligence on its features and other relevant criteria.

 Cryptocurrency staking platforms will offer good staking rewards, no commissions or fees and a wide selection of staking coins.
 For this guide, we will be using Kraken as an example.
 This is not intended to be a specific endorsement of Kraken, and it is important to look at an exchange’s unique features, fees, rewards rates and available coins before deciding which platform to use.

 2. Create an account and deposit tokens